apprunjs/apprun-docs/docs/unit-testing.md

 There are two types of unit tests in the AppRun application.

 1. Test the _events-states_ - publishing the events and asserting the states.
-2. Test the _state-vdom_ - set the states and asset the VDOM output of the _view_ function.
+2. Test the _state-vdom_ - set the states and assert the VDOM output of the _view_ function.

 ## Create Tests using CLI